eylles/recursive-dice/readme.md

 # Recursive Dice

-This script is a really awful way to write a dice rolld in posix compliant shell tha can parse dnd dice notation.
+This script is a really awful way to write a dice roller in posix compliant shell tha can parse dnd dice notation.

 ## Install